Get Your Kids Outside for Fun and Health Benefits

 Parks are one of the best places to find a mix of relaxation and fun for the whole family.
 There’s no need to convince kids, they are always ready to go to the park.
 One of my favorite memories was meeting with four other families for a day of celebration.
 The kids all of all ages explored and new friendships formed, even among the tiniest members.
 Whether dousing the days heat in splash pads, blowing bubbles or digging in the sand, it was sweet to see friendships quickly evolve and parents relax a bit and enjoy time together.
 Even with proper physical distancing, this is something you should try to make happen with your kids before the weather changes.
 During these tough times, families need friendships and being outdoors allows us to be together safely and bring a much-needed feeling of connection.

-Here are some ideas to get your family outside:
+Simple ideas to get your family outside:

 1. On the weekends, try to retreat to local state parks.
 Explore the trails and enjoy being outside away.
 These places always bring the best photo opportunities and greatest memories.
 For example, my daughter is a climber (maybe you have one of those too), any day on the trail you’ll find her half way up a tree.